nkoukou/University_Projects_Year_3/Double_Pendulum/README.md

-Computational Physics projects which examines the dynamics of the single and double pendulum as well as the numerical stability of the various methods used.
+Computational Physics project which examines the dynamics of the single and double pendulum as well as the numerical stability of the various methods used.

 Code files include: